Peter Hurley Interview

 5. I assume it was challenging to move to another country.
 Have you given up to something?

 My family in Ireland.
-I missed all my 16 nephews and neices growing up, all my 9 brothers and sisters birthdays, most of my parents birthdays.
+I missed all my 16 nephews and nieces growing up, all my 9 brothers and sisters birthdays, most of my parents birthdays.
 When I go home, that’s when I miss Ireland.
-I feel like Oisin returning from the Land of Eternal Youth, suddenly realising how much time has passed.
+I feel like Oisin returning from the Land of Eternal Youth, suddenly realizing how much time has passed.
 But you can’t have everything.